How long does it take to claim on SPEEDHOME? The insurance industry does not have the best reputation, to begin with.

 (h) Loss or damage to furs, watches, fountain pens, cigarette lighters or cases, sunglasses, sports gear including camp kit, filled glasses, guns, sticks, umbrellas, cameras, projectors and accessories, jewelry, personal ornaments, gold, and silver articles.

-(i) Loss or damage to vehicle, livestock and solar power system.
+(i) Loss or damage to vehicle, livestock, and solar power system.

 (j) Consequential loss of any kind.

-(k) Personal effects which are personal items worn or carried on the person for his/her personal use (including mobile phones, laptops and tablets).
+(k) Personal effects which are personal items worn or carried on the person for his/her personal use (including mobile phones, laptops, and tablets).

-(l) Property which are more specifically insured.
+(l) Property that is more specifically insured.

-4. Total deposit vs Total Claims Disbursed
+4. Total Deposit vs Total Claims Disbursed